In this section

 threats

-The function that receives one optional argument filter, i.e. the ThreatFilter table (absence of argument equals using an empty table).
+Function that accepts one optional argument—filter, i.e. the ThreatFilter table (the absence of the argument is equivalent to using an empty table).
 It returns an iterator function using which you can iterate over all threats detected in the HTTP message body.
 The threats are described using the Virus table.

 Function